rosflight/rosflight_firmware/docs/developer-guide/building-flashing.md

 sudo apt install dfu-util
 ```

+!!! tip
+    dfu-util auto-detects F4-based boards.
+Try `dfu-util -ls` to make sure your board is in bootloader mode

-Then put the board in bootloader mode (short the boot pins while cycling power) and type `make flash`
+Then put the board in bootloader mode (short the boot pins while cycling power) and type `make BOARD=REVO flash`

 ### F1